pasmavie/dreams-jekyll/tees.markdown

 <br/><br/>

 #### El Camarón Crew
-This is the official apparel for every crew on board the catamaran.
-Check the story [here](http://www.dreams.cash/jekyll/update/2021/02/01/camaron.html)
+This should be the official apparel for every crew on board El Camarón.
+If you don't know what I'm talking about, check the story [here](http://www.dreams.cash/jekyll/update/2021/02/01/camaron.html)
 ![](/assets/camaron_front.png)
 ![](/assets/camaron_rear.png)